rbankosegger/absarg-clustering/README.md

 * Figure 3 in the paper can be found as `examples/e3...` in the code.
 The meaning of the different `.lp` files are explained below.
 ![Figure 3, Saribatur and Wallner 2021](examples/e3.png)

 * The Simonshaven case from Prakken 2019[^3] serves as a practical application of the abstraction techniques.
-It was convereted into a classical-Af format by Saribatur and Wallner in their lecture notes (no public reference).
+It was convreted into a classical-AF format by Saribatur and Wallner in their lecture notes (no public reference).
 ![Simonshaven, Prakken 2019](examples/simonshaven.png)